Division of Debts During Divorce

 It is important to know that even if the terms of a divorce decree or marital settlement state that your spouse is responsible, you do remain liable for any debts in your name.
 Creditors can still go after you for payment if your spouse defaults on the debt.

-Seek the Representation of In Law We Trust, P.A. to Assist with Your Debt Division
+Seek the Representation of In Law We Trust Divorce and Family Lawyers to Assist with Your Debt Division

 When splitting up debt, the Florida divorce courts will also consider the length of the marriage, the health, ages, income and earning potential of each spouse, and each of your monetary and non-monetary contributions to the marriage.
 As you can see, the division of debt is complex.
-The attorneys at In Law We Trust, P.A. who represent men in divorce and family law matters, understand the unique nature of our client’s marital situations and debt.
+The attorneys at In Law We Trust Divorce and Family Lawyers who represent men in divorce and family law matters, understand the unique nature of our client’s marital situations and debt.
 As your attorneys, you can be assured that we will help you obtain results that are in your best interest so that you can get on solid footing and move on with your life as soon as possible.

 Call The Family Law Experts Men Trust (813) 415-3510